inancgumus/learngo/05-write-your-first-library-package/questions/README.md

 >
 > **2:** That's right.
 >
-> **3:** You can't access to a package from another package without importing it.
+> **3:** You can't access a package from another package without importing it.
 >
 > **4:** No, you can't.
 You need to import it using its full directory path after GOPATH.
-BTW, in the near future this may change with the Go modules support.
+BTW, in the near future, this may change with the Go modules support.

 ## In the following program, which names are exported?